 Palm Springs is surrounded by picturesque mountain ranges and is popular with tourists and snowbirds for the endless blue skies and warm weather.
-We recently visited in February and the temperature was perfect.
+We recently visited in February and the temperature was perfect for all the fun things to do in Palm Springs.
 It was warm enough to spend hours at the pool but not too hot for outings at the Living Zoo or bike rides through the city.
 There were endless things to do in Palm Springs with kids.

 Palm Springs Air Museum

 The Palm Springs Air Museum is a perfect way to beat the heat and spend the day viewing vintage aircraft, trying out your skills on the flight simulators and exploring endless exhibits containing artefacts from the various wars over the last century.
 The Museum preserves, exhibits, and flies aircraft from World War Two, Korea, and the Vietnam Wars and is well worth the visit if you are in the area.

 One of the best things about the museum, and there are many, is that it is almost entirely interactive.
 There are very few ropes anywhere in the exhibit halls and there are endless opportunities to hop into an aircraft and explore up close and personal.
 The flight simulators were a hit with the kids but also for Andrew and I to play around with after some assistance from one of the volunteers.

 Costs for admission to the museum are very fair in my opinion.
 Admission for kids 5 and under are free to the museum, kids 6-12 are $11.50 each and adults are $16.50.
 There is a large play area for the kids to roam freely which includes two simulators, a vintage fire truck to sit in and pretend to drive, a colouring station and much more.
 It is located right next to the cafeteria so parents can take a break while the kids have fun.